aimeos/aimeos-docs/src/admin/graphql/catalog.md

 The `insertCatalog` mutation accepts three parameters:
 - input: Object with catalog item properties
-- parentid: ID of the parent category (default: `null` creates a new root category)
+- parentid: ID of the parent category (optional, default: `null` creates a new root category)
-- refid: ID of the category the new item should be inserted before (default: append at the end)
+- refid: ID of the category the new item should be inserted before (optional, default: append at the end)

 === "Mutation"
     ```graphql